yuanlin-yu/Doves/README.md

 **5. Reload the extension**:

-Reload the extension in Chrome, and enjoy your new `doves-docx`!
+Reload the extension in Chrome, and enjoy your new `doves`!

 ## :green_book: License